Chiodo53/astronomers/sparqlbooks/wdt_import_fields.sparqlbook.md

           }
 }
 ```
-## Inspect the *instance of* metaclasses to occupations
+## Inspect the *instance of* metaclasses to fields

-**CAUTION** : add these classifications ONLY after you are finished with your two (or more) inserts of occupations as parents of other occupations
+**CAUTION** : add these classifications ONLY after you are finished with your two (or more) inserts of fields as parents of other fields

 ```sparql
 ##